The Seljuk Han of Anatolia

 Texier, Charles.
 Description de lAsie Mineur, faite par ordre du gouvernement français, de 1833 à 1837 et publiée par le Ministère de linstruction publique ; 3 vols.
 Paris : 1839-1849.

-Charles Texier was a French architect, archeologist, historian and traveler who was in charge of several expeditions to Asia Minor and Mesopotamia in the mid nineteenth century.
+Charles Texier was a French architect, archeologist and historian who was in charge of several expeditions to Asia Minor and Mesopotamia in the mid nineteenth century.
 He wrote extensively on the fine arts, historic buildings, geography and geology of this area, but it is his superbly-rendered drawings, notably those of the walls of Konya, that have provided much information to later scholars.
 (In French).

 Thurbron, Colin.
 Shadow of the Silk Road.
 New York: Harper Collins, 2006.

 This is a particularly well-written travel journal of the author's 7,000 mile long journey along the Silk Road.
-This text helps us to better understand that the Silk Road has always been more of a concept than a real thing, with as many differing roadmaps as there are scholars.
-The name was invented in 1877 by Ferdinand von Richthofen to describe the network of trade routes which linked China with the Mediterranean until they were made redundant by the European maritime discoveries of the late 15th c.
-The name was picked up again in the 1980s by UNESCO, and now is a larger concept for East-West trade rather than one specific highway.
+This text helps us to better understand that the Silk Road has always been more of a concept than a real road, with as many differing roadmaps as there are scholars.
 Thurbron does an excellent job of noting the objects, inventions and ideas that flowed along this "Silk Road", but this stylishly-written text is more a literary meditation on the strangeness of other places, landscapes, buildings and people.
-His prose is magnificent, and when you start off with him in Xian, China, capital of Tang China, crossing the Taklaman Desert, through Kyrgyzstan, onto Iran and ending in Antakya, Turkey, you too, will feel as if you have experienced a bit of what the travelers using the Seljuk Hans must have experienced on their journeys.
+His prose is magnificent, and when you travel with him starting off in Xian, China, capital of Tang China, crossing the Taklaman Desert, through Kyrgyzstan, onto Iran and ending in Antakya, Turkey, you too, will feel as if you have experienced a bit of what the travelers using the Seljuk Hans must have experienced on their journeys.
 For more on the Silk Road, see the website listed below.

 Turan, Osman.
 Selçuklular Zamaninda Türkiye: Siyai Tarih Alp Arslan'dan Osman Gazi'ye (1071-1328).
 Istanbul: Boğazici Yayinlari, 2002.